semichen317/Adam-Brendan-IS477/README.md

 # How Weather Changes and Time of Year in Chicago affect Bike Rental Usage
+### Contributors
+* Brendan Speckmann
+* Adam Chen